grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

     - cloud
 tags:
   - beginner
-title: Get started with Grafana Alerting - Part 1
+title: Get Started with Grafana Alerting - Part 1 of 2
 weight: 50
 killercoda:
-  title: Get started with Grafana Alerting - Part 1
+  title: Get Started with Grafana Alerting - Part 1 of 2
-  description: Get started with Grafana Alerting by creating your first alert in just a few minutes.
-Learn how to set up an alert, send alert notifications to a public webhook, and generate sample data to observe your alert in action.
+  description: Get started with Grafana Alerting by creating your first alert rule, sending notifications to a webhook, and generating data to test it live — Part 1.
   backend:
     imageid: ubuntu
 ---

 <!-- INTERACTIVE page intro.md START -->

-# Get Started with Grafana Alerting - Part 1
+# Get Started with Grafana Alerting - Part 1 of 2

 In this guide, we walk you through the process of setting up your first alert in just a few minutes.
 You'll witness your alert in action with real-time data, as well as sending alert notifications.